 A cheap ceramic rod sharpener and an expensive, leather-only horsehide razor strop.
 Using a strop is the final step in putting a razor-sharp edge on a blade.

 I sharpen roughly 200 knives a year for customers in my blacksmith shop, all of which will shave hairs.
 There aren’t that many men who have sharpened more knives than I have.
-What follows is a course in how to learn to sharpen.
+What follows is a course in how to learn to being sharpening blades.
 You must practice the techniques if you are going to master this art.

 Sharpening is nothing but setting a bevel on both sides of the edge of the blade that meets in the middle with no flat spots or imperfections.
 Fine sharpening is nothing more than polishing these bevels and will result in a razor edge that will shave hairs if done properly.